 The USA is huge, but no matter what size country, you want to do it all.
-I researched tons of places to see in the NW, but attempted to take on 8 states in 3 weeks – and see as much of those 8 states as I could.
+After reading the advantages of pop-up campers on campingfunzone.com, I researched tons of places to see in the NW, but attempted to take on 8 states in 3 weeks – and see as much of those 8 states as I could.
 While I had some definite must-sees (like Mono Lake in California and Crater Lake in Oregon), I tried to also visit multiple spots in Napa and the California coast (which involved lots of criss-crossing over hilly land).
 This caused me to miss many places and cancel the second half of my journey.
 Partly because I got sick, but part of the sickness was caused by stress and overdoing myself – trying to drive and see each day, more than one can realistically do in the 24 allotted hours per day (and my plans hadn’t really taken resting or eating time into consideration)

 When creating a roadtrip, or any trip, you have to realize – YOU CAN’T DO IT ALL.